 Welcome to the East Midlands Branch of Butterfly Conservation

-The East Midlands Branch covers the counties of Nottinghamshire, Leicestershire & Rutland and lowland Derbyshire.
+The East Midlands Branch covers the counties of Nottinghamshire, Leicestershire & Rutland and Derbyshire including the Peak District.

 If you live in the region and are a member of Butterfly Conservation you automatically become a member of the East Midlands branch.

 Join the East Midlands Branch on this morning walk to find summer butterflies, including the Dark-Green Fritillary and Brown Argus.